-We are children who have been chosen by our class to represent our class and to be the learning council representative.
+We are children who have been chosen to be the learning council representative for our peers.

 The current learning council representatives are:

 We meet every couple of weeks to discuss our classes’ ideas about the learning behaviours we would like to change / improve in our school.

 During our meetings we talk about what it means to be on the Learning Council, and what our roles are in the school.

 We decided that a good starting point for the year would be to discuss our learning so far, outlining the things that we have enjoyed.

 - Interesting topics which inspired us to learn